angular-app/angular-app/README.md

 Our backend application server is a NodeJS application that relies upon some 3rd Party npm packages.
 You need to install these:

-* Install local dependencies:
+* Install local dependencies (from the project root folder):

     ```
     npm install server
     ```

+  (This will install the dependencies declared in the server/package.json file)

 ### Client App

 Our client application is a straight HTML/Javascript application but our development process uses a Node.js build tool [Grunt.js](gruntjs.com).
 Grunt relies upon some 3rd party libraries that we need to install as local dependencies using npm.

-* Install local dependencies:
+* Install local dependencies (from the project root folder):

     ```
     npm install client
     ```

+  (This will install the dependencies declared in the client/package.json file)

 ## Building

 ### Configure Server